Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 # Change to the newly-created directory.
 cd sms/fundamentals_of_bioinformatics

-# Creat a variable so we can get here quickly
+# Create a variable so we can get here quickly
 FOB="/dartfs-hpc/scratch/sms/fundamentals_of_bioinformatics"

 ###############